mortengf/Playground/python/ml/README.md

 #### Paradigm: Reinforcement Learning
 Model interacts with an environment and over time learns a policy (via rewards) to improve the performance of some function.

-Examples: Chess, Go, StarCraft, robot movement, etc.
+Example tasks: Chess, Go, StarCraft, robot movement, etc.

 #### Paradigm: Transfer Learning
 Transfer "knowledge" (weights?) from a "broad"/generic task trained on large (unstructured) data set to a more specific downstream task trained on more specific (structured) data sets.

 The **pre-training** part of models like BERT and GPT is typically unsupervised working on unlabelled data, whereas the fine-tuning (transfer learning) part is typically supervised, working on labeled data.

+Example tasks: TODO: add examples

 #### Paradigm: Reasoning
 Infer/deduce/derive conclusions beyond surface-level pattern recognition

-Examples:
+Example tasks:
 * Natural Language Inference (NLI), e.g. is a hypothesis entailed/contradicted by a premise.
 * Multi-Hop Question Answering (QA): combine information from multiple sources and apply reasoning across multiple steps
 * Theorem Proving: prove mathematical theorems or verify logical statements based on a set of axioms and rules